George pours in 36 points as Clippers top Pacers

 Paul George made seven 3-pointers to highlight a 36-point performance against his former team as the Los Angeles Clippers posted a 110-99 victory over the Indiana Pacers on Monday in Indianapolis.
 George was booed by the crowd in his third game back at Bankers Life Fieldhouse after requesting a trade from Indiana, with which he spent his first seven NBA seasons.
 George was sent to Oklahoma City in exchange for Victor Oladipo and Domantas Sabonis in July 2017 before the Thunder traded him to the Clippers in the latest offseason.

-Harrell worked the interior with a pair of layups before draining a pullup jumper as Los Angeles extended its advantage to 24 points.
+Harrell worked the interior with a pair of layups before draining a pull-up jumper as Los Angeles extended its advantage to 24 points at 91-67 with 1:17 left in the third.
 Doug McDermott sank a pair of 3-pointers in the fourth quarter and Brogdon added one of his own as Indiana trimmed its deficit to 103-93 with 3:43 remaining.

 Sabonis worked the interior and T.J.
-Warren made a floating jumper to get the Pacers within seven with 1:46 left before the hosts ran out of steam.
+Warren made a floating jumper to get the Pacers within seven at 106-99 with 1:46 left before the hosts ran out of steam.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)